My Cambridge Application deadline:

 Once you’ve got a draft statement together, start to rework it.

-It’s important to remember that the information in your statement is often used as a basis for discussion at your interview.
+It’s important to remember that the information in your statement might be used as a basis for discussion at your interview.
 Make sure you know the topics you’ve covered well and that you’re ready to talk about these at interview.

 You should also check the UCAS guidance on how to write a personal statement.